SoosheBot/node-db4-project/how-to.md

         exports.down = function(knex, Promise) {
             return knex.schema.dropTableIfExists("recipe_book");
-        };`
+        };

-Once you have added in the relevant info and made however many tables you want (remember to make separate files for separate tables, please), type `knex migrate:latest` in your terminal to add them to the `data > migrations` folder.
+Once you have added in the relevant info and made however many tables you want (remember to make separate files for separate tables, please), type `npx knex migrate:latest` in your terminal to add them to the `data > migrations` folder.

 8a.
-To update a migrations table do `knex migrate:make <your table name>-schema-update` and then update it with the info you need.
-Then do a `knex migrate:latest`
+To update a migrations table do
+`npx knex migrate:make <your table name>-schema-update` and then update it with the info you need.
+Then do a `npx knex migrate:latest`

 8b.
 If you fucked things up in your migration file and want to fix them, you can rollback your migration with `knex migrate:rollback`

 9. Making seeds!
 (Super similar to making migrations) -- Seeds pre-populate your tables so they don't look sad and empty.
 To make seeds, type `knex seed:make 001-<your seedName> (or 002-seedName, 003-seedName, etc)` in your terminal and when you hit save, the `seed` file will show up in `data > seeds`, ideally in the `data` folder.
 (You can make sure of this in your knexfile.js though, so make sure of it!)